 The reason why agencies need to run multiple teams is because of the many tasks that need doing in order to keep a company running.
 Strategically creating content, ads, and engaging with the target audience on different social media platforms are merely the beginning.

 One task can be vastly different from the other but requires coordination all the same.
 For example, a social media advertiser determines the budget and strategy of every release.
 This focus on the financial aspect greatly differs from the creative aspect needed from content creators who are responsible for collaborating with the designer.

+With respect to strategy, the social media advertiser needs to select the right advertising channel.
 However, the advertiser needs to make sure that the content matches the demands of the specific platform.
 Likewise, the content creator needs to have a picture of the advertiser’s expectations.

 A group calendar paints the macro picture of the different tasks at hand and more importantly, their relationship with one another.
 This allows your agency to determine its strengths and weaknesses and mitigate the risk of mistakes by allowing you to review content ahead of time.

 Organization Is The Key To Successful Social Media Campaigns

 In order to come up with a marketing strategy, you need to analyze your target audience.
 However, there are more than 3.04 billion active social media users worldwide and more than 70 million businesses have a Facebook page.
 Maryville University outlines how managing social media marketing accounts can be complex and challenging due to this huge scope and numerous marketing demands continuously changing across different platforms and periods of time.